exioReed/certbot-regfish-hooks/README.md

 In fact, this project started six years ago as the very first Python module one of my closest friends hacked together for educational purposes.
-Certbot wasn't able to handle DNS challenges back then, so he came up with a hand-rolled ACME implementation and screen scraping interface for Regfish.
+Certbot wasn't able to handle DNS challenges back then, so he came up with a hand-rolled ACME implementation and web scraping interface for Regfish.
 This tool, which has requested over 50 certificates for our purposes by now, is what we named _autocrt-dns_.

 It's been rock-solid until the day Regfish changed their DNS pad for the better and _finally_ added an API to their product in November 2024.
 This public repository is a